 Many people are worried about what Solicitors charge for dealing with the administration of an estate.
 Although it is difficult accurately to estimate the costs of a matter, our costs are straightforward and transparent and we would be happy to discuss these with an Executor before proceeding to deal with the estate.

-For further information please contact the Private Client team on 0118 958 9711 or by email to [email protected] who will be happy to put you in touch with one of our Solicitors and we shall do everything we can to help throughout a difficult time.
+For further information please read our Probate Fees page and then contact the Private Client team on 0118 958 9711 or by email to [email protected] who will be happy to put you in touch with one of our Solicitors and we shall do everything we can to help throughout a difficult time.